Relocation Guide

 Golden Visa€250k–€500k investment, only 7 days/year required in Portugal.

-Path to citizenship: 5 years.
-Portugal allows dual citizenship — you keep your US passport.
+Path to Portuguese citizenship: 5 years.
+Portugal allows dual citizenship, so you keep your US passport.

 Spain has overtaken Portugal in some US expat rankings in 2025–2026, partly because of Portugal's processing backlogs.

-Digital Nomad VisaIncome ~€2,763/month.
+Spain Digital Nomad Visaincome ~€2,763/month.
 Popular with American remote workers.

-Path to citizenship: 10 years.
-Spain generally does not allow dual citizenship with the US, so most Americans stop at permanent residency.
+Path to Spanish citizenship: 10 years.
+Spain does not allow dual citizenship with the US, so most Americans stop at permanent residency.

 Investor Visa€250k startup, €500k innovative company, or €2M government bonds.